Typography Style Guide: An Essential Resource for Web Designers

 Additional sizing considerations:

-• Use relative units (em or rem) instead of fixed pixel sizes to ensure better device responsiveness.
+• Use relative units (em or rem) instead of fixed pixel sizes to ensure better device typography responsiveness.

 • Consider implementing a modular scale for consistent and harmonious size relationships between different text elements.